-Additionally, in recent years, some issues have gained importance in the stress testing programmes and need to be incorporated and properly defined, such as the role of reverse stress testing in recovery planning.
+In addition, in recent years, some issues have gained importance in stress testing programmes and need to be incorporated and properly defined, such as the role of reverse stress testing in recovery planning.
 Moreover, new individual risk categories are covered.
-In addition, business models, data aggregation, the links between solvency stress tests and liquidity stress tests and other concepts were updated as 2010 GL32 became outdated and did not reflect best industry practices.
+Furthermore, business models, data aggregation, the links between solvency stress tests and liquidity stress tests, and other concepts have been updated, as GL32, issued in 2010, have become outdated and do not reflect best industry practices.

-The institution's stress testing section focuses on the overarching principles of governance including: (a) stress testing governance structures and their use including the application of the guidelines on internal governance of stress testing; (b) data infrastructure, in particular data aggregation capabilities and reporting practices; (c) stress testing scope and coverage, taking into account a multi-layered approach from simple portfolio-level and individual risk level stress testing to comprehensive institution-wide stress testing; (d) possible methodologies including the importance of undertaking both simple sensitivity analyses and more complex scenario stress testing, the severity of scenarios, and highlighting the importance of qualitative and quantitative approaches to reverse stress testing; (e) a range of, non-exhaustive, individual risk categories to take into account in relation to stress testing with the aim of enhancing risk management and capital planning and liquidity processes; (f) the application of stress testing programmes, including the interaction between the outputs of stress tests and management actions and the application for recovery and resolution purposes, and the use of stress tests to assess the viability of the institution's capital plan in adverse circumstances in the context of ICAAP and ILAAP.
+The institutions' stress testing section focuses on the overarching principles of governance including: (a) stress testing governance structures and their use, including the application of the SREP guidelines on the internal governance of stress testing; (b) data infrastructure, in particular data aggregation capabilities and reporting practices; (c) stress testing scope and coverage, taking into account a multilayered approach, from simple portfolio level and individual risk level stress testing to comprehensive institution-wide stress testing; (d) possible methodologies considering the importance of undertaking both simple sensitivity analyses and more complex scenario stress testing and the severity of scenarios, and highlighting the importance of qualitative and quantitative approaches to reverse stress testing; (e) a range of, non-exhaustive, individual risk categories that should be taken into account in relation to stress testing with the aim of enhancing risk management and capital planning and liquidity processes; and (f) the application of stress testing programmes, including in relation to the interaction between the outputs of stress tests and management actions and the application for recovery and resolution purposes, and the use of stress tests to assess the viability of an institution's capital plan in adverse circumstances in the context of ICAAP and the internal liquidity adequacy assessment process (ILAAP).

 The principle of proportionality applies to all aspects of these guidelines, including the methodology, as well as the frequency and the degree of detail of the stress tests.
 These guidelines also recognise the principle of proportionality by describing both quantitative and qualitative aspects of stress testing.
-Examples of proportionality are provided in some sections when applying these guidelines to firms of different size, complexity or business model, as appropriate.
+Examples of proportionality are provided in some sections in relation to applying these guidelines to institutions of different natures, sizes, complexities and business models, as appropriate.

 The proportionality principle is invoked in these guidelines to discuss the level of sophistication of the stress testing methodologies, practices and infrastructure required in relation to the size, structure and internal organisation (also taking into account the nature, scope and complexity of activities) of an institution.
-The competent authority may calibrate its application of these guidelines on the basis of proportionality, for example with respect to the SREP category to which an institution belongs.
+In addition, competent authorities should apply the guidelines taking into account the principle of proportionality, for example by taking into account the SREP category to which an institution belongs.

-Thus, these guidelines are applicable in their entirety to Category 1 (systemically-important) institutions.
-Category 2 (less or non-systemic) institutions' compliance with the guidelines is calibrated in accordance with their size and the features and complexity of their activities; particular attention is paid to their domestic or cross-border, simple or multiple business line of their activities, characteristics which need to be reflected in their stress testing.
+Thus, these guidelines are applicable in their entirety to Category 1 (systemically important) institutions.
+Category 2 (less or non-systemic) institutions' compliance with the guidelines depends on their nature, scale and size, and the features and complexity of their activities; particular attention is paid to their domestic or cross-border activities, and the simple or multiple business line nature of their activities, characteristics that need to be reflected in their stress testing.

-For Category 3 and 4 institutions (small and medium institutions) calibration on the basis of proportionality dictates that the guidance provided in these guidelines is followed to the extent that they are proportionate and relevant to their activities, resources and the risk posed to the financial system.
-The scope of the stress testing for these institutions is therefore limited, reflecting the reduced scope of their activities and limited risk to the system overall.
+For Category 3 and 4 institutions (small and medium-sized institutions), the guidance provided in these guidelines must be followed to the extent that it is proportionate and relevant to their activities, resources and the risk posed to the financial system.
+The scope of stress testing for these institutions reflects the reduced scope of their activities and the limited risk to the system overall.